As entrepreneurs, we’re constantly tasked with managing high-stress situations – both professionally and personally.

-Chances are, that if you’re an entrepreneurs, you’re an extremely hard worker, driven by high ambition and possessing an insanely high pain tolerance.
+Chances are, that if you’re an entrepreneur, you’re an extremely hard worker, driven by high ambition and possessing an insanely high pain tolerance.
 While those characteristics of the self-employed may present many benefits, they also can set you up for disaster.
 Those of us that work, work, work, work, work often fail to recognize the messages our body may be communicating to us – signs of exhaustion, insufficient sleep, negative work environment, unhealthy diet, etc.

 A key component of mindfulness training is practicing self-awareness – aka listening to our body.
 By asking yourself, “What is my body telling me?” entrepreneurs can gain valuable information regarding self-management strategies that lead to success.

 Maybe your body starts to tense up any time a particularly obstinate client calls.

 Maybe you start to get nauseous every time you think about completing service X.